KamilGitHubowiec/Notify/README.md

 # Available Scripts

-In the project root directory, you can run:
+## In the project root directory, you can run:

+### 'npm run server'
-1. npm run server - to run server alone
+  to run server alone
+### 'npm run client'
-2. npm run client - to run client alone
+  to run client alone
+### 'npm run dev'
-3. npm run dev - to run client with server simulteanosuly
+  to run client with server simulteanosuly
+### 'npm run test'
-4. npm run test - to run tests using in memory mongo database
+  to run tests using in memory mongo database

-In the fronted directory, you can run:
+## In the fronted directory, you can run:
 1. npm run test - to run test for the frontend